msharma11705/demo-repo/README.md

 # Demo

-This repository is my demo repository.
+This repository is a demo repository.